 Nestled on the edge of the city of Leeds, in West Yorkshire, is our farm.
-We are a mixed farm, with grassland, arable land and beef cattle.
+We’re a mixed farm, with grassland, arable land and beef cattle.

 On the grassland, we keep a beef suckler herd; producing calves to either keep in our breeding herd or to sell at around a year old to other farms, to be finished for beef or to be breeding cows in their herds.
 They graze in the fields from April to November, and we make silage and hay from any surplus grass, for them to eat when they move into the cattle sheds during the long, soggy, Winter months.
 You can find out more about silage and hay in the Farm Dictionary or in this blog post.

-We are Agricultural Contractors, carrying out operations on customers’ crops throughout the year, but also have some arable land of our own.
+As well as Farmers, we are Agricultural Contractors, carrying out operations on customers’ crops throughout the year, but we also have some arable land of our own.

 We grow a range of crops, including:

 - Linseed, for flax oil production